YellowJacketLinux/yjl-sysusers/README.md

 499 in the highly unlikely event all Group IDs between 300 and 399 are already used, and then return the ID of the freshly created group.

+The utility will never create a Group using an ID for which there is already a user with the same ID even if the Group ID is not in use.

 yjl-sysuser
 -----------